lm808/matlab-fig-making/README.md

 ## List of functions

 `fFigCapture.m`
-- Exports MATLAB figures 'as is', with formatting options for texts.
+- Exports MATLAB figures 'as is', other than simple formatting options for texts.

-`fAxFormat.m`
-- Formats the axes with the desired text interpreter and font sizes.

 `fFigResize.m`
 - Resizes figures to fit onto a document page.